romesh-jaya/easyquiz-quasar/README.md

 ## TODO

-Share the quiz that the user created to others via an email link.
+- Share the quiz that the user created to others via an email link.
+- Add time for quiz

 ## Install the dependencies